monkphin/Colour-Forge/README.md

 </details>

 ## Edit Recipe.
-Much like the Add Recipe page this consists predominantly of form fields, so rather than recover the core fields I'll cover the differences.
+Much like the Add Recipe page, the Edit Recipe page primarily consists of form fields.
+Instead of reiterating the core fields, here are the key differences:

-Since we're editing an existing recipe the app will show any and all existing entries in their respective fields, allowing the user to see each field's text as needed to make adjusting and editing easier.
-The other obvious difference is the fact that any images attached to the recipe, including the default placeholder image are also rendered.
-This is in place of the Add Image/Add Description combination seen on the Add Recipe page, there is also a delete image button, which will hide the image from view and instead show the button and fields from the add recipe page, allowing the user to add a new image.
-There is also an added cancel button in case the user changes their mind about replacing the image which simply hides the fields and unhides the previously hidden image.
+ - Pre-Filled Fields: When editing an existing recipe, all current entries are displayed in their respective fields.
+This allows users to easily view and modify existing information.
+ - Image Display: Any images associated with the recipe, including the default placeholder image, are rendered on the page.
+Unlike the Add Recipe page, which uses the Add Image/Add Description combination, the Edit Recipe page includes a Delete Image button.
+ - Delete Image Functionality: Clicking the Delete Image button will hide the current image and reveal the Add Image and Image Description fields, enabling users to upload a new image if desired.
+ - Cancel Button: An additional Cancel button is available when replacing an image.
+This button hides the Add Image/Add Description fields and restores the previously hidden image, allowing users to revert their changes if they change their mind.
+These differences ensure that users can efficiently update their recipes while maintaining control over the associated images.

  <details>
 <summary>Edit Recipe Page</summary>